-Winter is coming and you can already feel the chill creeping into your morning.
+Winter is here and you can definitely feel the chill creeping into your mornings.
 With just a few minutes of car maintenance, you could really save yourself the headache of being trapped hours in the cold.
 With plummeting temperatures, your car may be in for a long winter with the usual spike in car breakdowns.
-So, to get you and your car through the winter, here is an easy checklist to see if your car is winter-ready!
+So, to power you and your car through the long winter chills, here is an easy checklist for a winter-ready car.

 1. Check Your Engine: Coolant/Antifreeze

 If you don’t want to be left stranded in the cold due to a frozen engine, then we suggest buying Coolant (antifreeze) from your local auto shop.
 These can be conveniently purchased as a ready to use mix and poured immediately.
 For more information regarding ideal antifreeze levels, refer to your car’s manual book.

 During cold and wet climatic conditions, the road can often become slippery and very dangerous.
 Which is why recommend taking your car to the local service station to have them pumped to its preferred pressure.
 If uncertain, you can refer to the manual or inspect the side of the tyres as it’ll often indicate it there as well.
 In addition to pressure, it is crucial that you inspect the tread as well, to ensure that there is enough on there to grip the road.
 In the gaps of the tyre treads, you may find a tread indicator (looks like a horizontal bar) that will determine if you need new tyres, especially if that bar is levelled.